SFPC/sfpc.github.io/artiststatement-july2020.md

 ### How do I apply?

-[Application](https://airtable.com/shrsWGhjsdy5r8o7j) is now open through July 12th, 2020.
+[Application](https://airtable.com/shrsWGhjsdy5r8o7j) is now open through August 4th, 2020.

 We will be accepting up to 16 students on a rolling basis.
 We will respond to your application within 5 days of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!